 Are you thinking about moving to Boston?
 If so, you’re certainly not alone.
 Boston is an amazing city.
 That’s why millions of people from across the world consider moving to Boston on a yearly basis.
 Many visitors remark that Boston reminds them of Europe.
-Perhaps this is due to the fact that the city features landmarks wherever you turn.
-Maybe it’s due to all of the old red brick buildings.
-It could also be based on the cramped and winding streets.
+Perhaps this is due to the fact that the city features historical landmarks wherever you turn.
+Maybe it’s due to the beautiful architecture that features stunning Victorian buildings and charming brownstones.
+It could also be based on the cramped and winding cobblestone streets.
 However, there’s certainly more to Boston than the history and old-world charm.

-Boston is also referred to as The Hub; although some people used to refer to Boston as Beantown that is now considered to be out of style.
-Boston is the biggest/leading city in New England.
-This is based on population, jobs, sports teams, universities, hospitals, and of course historical significance.
+Boston is also referred to as The Hub; although some people used to refer to Boston as Beantown which is now considered to be out of style.
+Boston is the biggest and fastest-growing city in New England.
+This is based on population, job growth, sports teams, universities, hospitals, and of course historical significance.
 Many consider Boston a sports powerhouse.
 This is based on the recent success of the Bruins, Celtics, Red Sox and Patriots.
 Other people consider Boston to be a city of intellectuals.
 This is because Harvard, MIT, Northeastern, Boston College, Boston University and many others are located in Boston.
 Although there is technically a city of Boston, some of us refer to the entire Metro Boston Region as Boston.